freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

   - alpha-tested
 - decal base color maps
 - decal mask maps
+- VPE metal shader graph mask maps
+- VPE rubber shader graph base color and mask maps

 Why these are side-channeled:

 - glTF cannot represent HDRP `MaskMap` semantics losslessly
 - albedo alpha is load-bearing for inserts, plastics, and decals
+- shader graph materials can use VPE-specific texture slots that plain glTF does not understand
 - glTF/JPG conversion can silently drop or alter alpha when relying on fallback material export

 ### 7. `textures.bin`